Hoshiharetsu/dat_201_sp20/week03/README.md

 ## <span id="projections">2.
 Projections</span>

 We live on a planet that is roughly spherical.
-Our computer screens are flat.
+Paper and computer screens are generally flat.
 This presents some problems.

 ![What's that?
 You think I don't like the Peters map because I'm uncomfortable with having my cultural assumptions challenged?
 Are you sure you're not ... ::puts on sunglasses:: ... projecting?](https://imgs.xkcd.com/comics/map_projections.png)
-*image &amp; alt text courtesy of XKCD*
+*image &amp; alt text courtesy of [XKCD](https://xkcd.com/977/)*

 ### Some tools to help us understand ~~the comic above~~ projections
 * [First, a short video](https://www.youtube.com/watch?v=vVX-PrBRtTY)